c-o-pr/ddrescue-helper/README.md

 - SCAN a drive, partition or file to create the domain map and rate-log.
 SCAN builds the domain map and rate-log without saving device data, so you can run REPORT, PLOT, and ZAP.

-`-X`: Enable `GNU ddrescue` ddrescue scraping during SCAN, scraping is disabled by default to save some time getting block list for use with REPORTS.
+`-X`: Enable GNU `ddescue` scraping during SCAN, scraping is disabled by default to save some time getting block list for use with REPORTS.
 For COPY, scraping is enabled by default to recover as much data as possible.

 `ddrescue_helper.sh -c [-M] <label> <deivce> <device>`